As an Amazon Associate I earn from qualifying purchases. All claims are strictly my personal opinion.

 My Recommended Cordless Sander

-And there you have it, the very best cordless sanders you can get.
+And there you have it, my personal picks for the very best cordless sanders you can get.
 They were a blast to review and I truly hope that I was able to help you find the perfect one.

 In my honest opinion the best cordless sander you can get is the Makita XOB01Z 18V LXT.